PurwadhikaDev/AlphaGroup_JC_DS_OL_15_FinalProject/README.md

 - Added Version 2.5:
   - Modified the parameters (with evidence of iterations being performed) for the DBSCAN slightly to increase silhouette score.
 Cluster count doesn't change, and decision to drop this method in favor of K-Means clustering also does not change.
+  - Corrected the labels of each seller cluster on the table in the Recommendations section containing the Average Price, % Freight to Price, Recommendations, Real Price, Target Price and the Price Difference.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------